TheNeutralMind/TheNeutralMind.github.io/_pages/06_news.md

 ### May

-- **Yulia** gives the CIN Exchange talk "Convergent ideas about neural coding in CIN: Local Coding in Touch and Audition", together with Prof. Dr. Cornelius Schwarz.
+- **Yulia** gives the CIN Exchanges lecture "Convergent ideas about neural coding in CIN: Local Coding in Touch and Audition", together with Prof. Dr. Cornelius Schwarz.

 ### April